nats-io/prometheus-nats-exporter/README.md

 # prometheus-nats-exporter
-A Prometheus exporter for NATS metrics
+A [Prometheus](https://prometheus.io/) exporter for NATS metrics.
+Maps all numeric NATS server metrics to Prometheus for monitoring.

+Aggregates any number of metrics endpoints (varz, connz, subsz, routez) across any number of monitored NATS servers into a single Prometheus Exporter endpoint to simplify configuration of Prometheus.

 # Prerequisites
 ``` bash